-- 4.0.1 All sanctions levied against a Resident are effective as of the date of imposition, and will be communicated to the Resident in writing.
-It is the Resident's responsibility to check their Residence mailbox and the e-mail address listed on their application for Residence for this notice. - 4.0.2 The Resident may appeal each step of the disciplinary process to the Director, Residence Life or designate.
+4.0.1 All sanctions levied against a Resident are effective as of the date of imposition, and will be communicated to the Resident in writing.
+It is the Resident's responsibility to check their Residence mailbox and the e-mail address listed on their application for Residence for this notice.

+4.0.2 The Resident may appeal each step of the disciplinary process.
 The Director, Residence Life, or designate, will hear all appeals regarding the Manager's decision.
 In certain situations, Residence infractions may go directly to the Director, especially when the personal safety of an individual or the community is threatened.
-Decisions made by the Director are final. - 4.0.3 A Resident has two business days from the date of the imposition of the sanction to submit a written appeal to the Director, Residence Life or designate on the following grounds: - Bias and/or unfair treatment procedural error, improper investigation, discrimination, etc. - The sanction does not suit the infraction/behavior. - New information has become available that was previously unavailable new witness, a fact unknown when the original decision was made. - 4.0.4 A Resident may only appeal a decision once and an appeal may result in one of the three following outcomes: - 1.
-The original decision is upheld. - 2.
-The original decision is overturned. - 3.
-Sanctions can be modified, which may include increasing the sanctions originally levied.
+Decisions made by the Director are final.

+4.0.3 A Resident has two business days from the date of the imposition of the sanction to submit a written appeal on the following grounds:

+- Bias and/or unfair treatment procedural error, improper investigation, discrimination, etc. - The sanction does not suit the infraction/behavior.

+• New information has become available that was previously unavailable - new witness, a fact unknown when the original decision was made.

+4.0.4 Please note that a Resident may only appeal a decision once and an appeal may result in one of the three following outcomes:

+- 1. The original decision is upheld.

+- 2. The original decision is overturned.

+- 3. Sanctions can be modified, which may include increasing the sanctions originally levied.